danstarns/DGQL/README.md

 ## Prerequisites

 GraphQL can be separated into two sections; language & execution.
 To truly grasp this implementation one should first remove themselves from the conventional execution paradigms, say using Apollo Server, and look towards the pre-made & rich tooling surrounding the language.
-DGQL completely breaks the rules 😲 and throws away the runtime, simply focusing on the language.
+DGQL completely breaks the rules 😲 throws away the runtime and simply focuses on the language.

 ## What

-This implementation, at its core, is a transpiler from GraphQL to Cypher and fundamentally concerns itself with the AST produced from a given selection.
+This implementation, at its core, is a transpiler from GraphQL to Cypher and simply concerns itself with the AST produced from a given selection set.
 Traversal of the AST enables the translator to generate Cypher from picking up on Client Directives.

 Given the below DGQL Query;